migueldelucasdoit/gke-observability-workshop/lab-01/app/README.md

-# Open Telemetry Blueprints App
+# GKE Observability Blueprints App

-Demo Application for demonstrating for illustrating monitoring and tracing with Open Telemetry.
+Demo Application for demonstrating for illustrating monitoring, logging and tracing with GKE.
 It does have the following components:

 * [REST API](./api).
 Presents an external REST-based API for telemetry.
 Validates the input and publish a message on a Pub/Sub topic.
 * [Worker processor](./worker) pulls messages from the Pub/Sub topic as they're available.
 It scales based on the number of acknowledged messages.